dynamodb-toolbox/dynamodb-toolbox/docs/docs/v0/introduction/what-is-dynamodb-toolbox.md

----
-id: what-is-dynamodb-toolbox
-title: What is DynamoDB Toolbox?
-slug: /
----

 # What is DynamoDB Toolbox?

 **DynamoDB Toolbox** is a set of tools that makes it easy to work with [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) and the [DocumentClient](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/dynamodb-example-document-client.html).
 It's designed with **Single Tables** in mind, but works just as well with multiple tables.
 It lets you define your Entities (with typings and aliases) and map them to your DynamoDB tables.
 You can then **generate the API parameters** to `put`, `get`, `delete`, `update`, `query`, `scan`, `batchGet`, and `batchWrite` data by passing in JavaScript objects.
 The DynamoDB Toolbox will map aliases, validate and coerce types, and even write complex `UpdateExpression`s for you. 😉